Retinoblastoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 Some cancer treatments cause side effects months or years after treatment has ended.

-- Physical problems such as trouble seeing clearly or, if the eye is removed, a change in the shape and size of the eye socket.
+- Physical problems such as trouble hearing clearly or, if the eye is removed, a change in the shape and size of the bone around the eye.

 - Changes in mood, feelings, thinking, learning, or memory.

 - Second cancers (new types of cancer), such as osteosarcoma, soft tissue sarcoma, or melanoma.

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information.)